On this page

 The profiler collects data for all operations.

-Profiling can impact performance and shares settings with the system log.
+Profiling can degrade performance and expose unencrypted query data in the system log.
 Carefully consider any performance and security implications before configuring and enabling the profiler on a production deployment.

 See Profiler Overhead for more information on potential performance degradation.

 the diagnostic log regardless of their latency with the following

 exception: the logging of slow oplog entry messages by the